 The Design Thinking Senior Seminar course is a capstone experience designed to prepare students for post-secondary education, career pathways, and engaged citizenship.
-This course empowers students to apply design thinking principles to complex, real-world problems and develop the critical thinking, collaboration, and communication skills necessary for success in the 21st century.
-Students will engage in interdisciplinary projects, research, and reflective practices, culminating in a final project that showcases their growth and achievements.
+This course empowers students to apply Design Thinking principles to complex, real-world problems and develop the critical thinking, collaboration, and communication skills necessary for success in the 21st century.
+Using an interdisciplinary approach, students will engage in research and reflective practices, culminating in a final project that showcases their growth and achievements.
+This course ends with students participating in an exhibition during which they will pitch their final product to a panel of judges.
+All products are to be designed to have a positive impact on the local and/or global community.